nss-evening-cohort-8/bangazon-inc/orientation/exercises/11_INTERFACES.md

 ## Instructions

-1. Use your knowledge of the Interface Segregation Principle and the Dependency Inversion Principle to convert the code below into a system that is more flexible and extensible to accomodate any kind of vehicle class.
+1. Use your knowledge of the Interface Segregation Principle and the Dependency Inversion Principle to convert the code below into a system that is more flexible and extensible to accommodate any kind of vehicle class.
 Each class should only implement code that it needs.
 1. Create at least two types of each vehicle (water based, ground based, and air based).
 I've given you one of each kind.
 1. Complete the tasks in the comments of the `Main()` method below.